fyenne/mycv_docs/cv_walkthrough.md

         kernel_constraint=None, bias_constraint=None)
 ```

-+ <filters>: number of  filters that the convolutional layer will learn.
++ <filters>: number of  filters that the convolutional layer will learn. feature detectors.

   ```yaml
   So, how should you choose your filter_size ?